c-a-ray/wordle-solver/README.md

 6. Click on a suggestion to fill the current row with that word
 7. Use the Reset button to start a new game

-## Word List Source
+## Data Sources

-This project uses a word list taken from [tabatkins/wordle-list](https://github.com/tabatkins/wordle-list).
+- The full word list was taken from [tabatkins/wordle-list](https://github.com/tabatkins/wordle-list), which is licensed under an [MIT License](https://github.com/tabatkins/wordle-list/blob/main/LICENSE).
+- Word frequency data is derived from [Peter Norvig's compilation](https://norvig.com/google-books-common-words.txt), based on the [Google Books Ngram data](https://books.google.com/ngrams/info), which is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

 ## License